maurorigo/testsims/README.md

 ## Docker

 The attached Dockerfile builds an image from ubuntu installing nbodykit, vmad and fastpm correctly on a conda environment called LDLenv.
-Build the image with (may take several minutes, mostly due to installing nbodykit)
+It also installs matplotlib and Pylians for visualization.
+Build the image with (may take several minutes, mostly due to installing nbodykit and Pylians)

 ```
 docker build -t NAME[:TAG] /PATH/TO/DOCKERFILE/